themattwilliams/website/docs/realm/config/code-snippet.md

 ### Expand object

-Users can use the expand button to show all the nested properties inside a JSON object that is included as a sample request or response in an OpenAPI definition.
+Use the expand button to show all the nested properties inside a JSON object that is included as a sample request or response in an OpenAPI definition.

 {% table %}